DivyaNanda/hi-gcpAppEngine/README.md

-Tldr - Quick hands on to write a simple flask based one liner app and Dpeloyment to APP Engine.
+Tldr - Quick hands on to write a simple flask based app and Deployment to App Engine.

 This is a Very Simple Flask application deployed on Google Cloud Platform (GCP) using **App Engine Standard.**
 The goal of this project is to demonstrate a clean, minimal setup for: